-Expo Centre Sharjah, Uk-Based Bett Discuss Collaboration In Educational Exhibitions
+Expo Centre Sharjah, UK-based Bett discuss collaboration in educational exhibitions

 During the meeting, both sides explored avenues of enhancing their partnership, exchanging best practices, expertise, and experiences related to educational exhibitions.

-Highlighting the importance of the meeting, HE Saif Mohammed Al Midfa emphasized that Expo Centre Sharjah is committed to strengthening partnerships and exchanging knowledge and international best practices with global exhibition organizers to advance the contribution of exhibition industry, positively impacting varieconomic, commercial, and cultural sectors.
+Highlighting the importance of the meeting, HE Saif Mohammed Al Midfa emphasized that Expo Centre Sharjah is committed to strengthening partnerships and exchanging knowledge and international best practices with global exhibition organizers to advance the contribution of exhibition industry, positively impacting various economic, commercial, and cultural sectors.

 For his part, Tom Poole expressed his satisfaction with the meeting's outcomes, adding that it would pave the way for promising avenues of collaboration and exchanging expertise as well as best practices in the field of specialized educational exhibitions.